Brian Dooreck MD

 What causes hemorrhoids?

 The blood vessels in your rectum and around your anus often stretch so thin due to the surrounding pressure of passing stool that the veins bulge and are prone to inflammation and irritation.
-Increased pressure on the lower rectum that in turn produces hemorrhoids can be caused by:
+Increased pressure on the lower rectum that, in turn, produces hemorrhoids can be caused by:

 Obesity